October 15, 2017

-We have added the dog washing station to the outside garage area, because one of our dogs thought that it was ok to chase a skunk away from the house in the dark of night.
+We have added the dog washing station to the outside garage area because one of our dogs thought that it was ok to chase a skunk away from the house in the dark of night.
 Gads!
 Abigail the dog got hit right in the face, and wow did she smell.
-First I washed her in the shower so that she could breath, then I washed her with a solution of 1 quart of hydrogen peroxide, 1/4 cup of baking soda, and two tsp of dishwashing liquid.
-I mixed that up in a one gallon container, and scrubbed her with that.
+First I washed her in the shower so that she could breathe, then I washed her with a solution of 1 quart of hydrogen peroxide, 1/4 cup of baking soda, and two tsp of dishwashing liquid.
+I mixed that up in a one-gallon container and scrubbed her with that.
 It works!
-Abigail is usually rolling in something in the barn yard too, so this will ease the hassle of hosing her off.
+Abigail is usually rolling in something in the barnyard too, so this will ease the hassle of hosing her off.

 If you are looking for some uplifting and beautiful blogs to follow, one of my favorites is Susan Branch.
 Make sure you sign up for her “Willard” Newsletter.
 Her watercolors are so lovely.
 If you like Zentangle patterns, you might enjoy the Zentangles website as much as I do!

 I’ve got a mix of free things today, all available for commercial use.
 One is a mini kit intended for a baby, that I designed for Marisa Lerin’s baby, over at Pixelscrapper.
 My contribution was NOTHING in comparison to the amazing kits that the other designers made, so I hope you have the time to check them all out.
 They really had some great ideas for things that new mothers would really use, whereas mine seemed to be of a more general scrapping nature.

 I also designed a few small tags for a designer challenge at Pixelscrapper which you can find below, and I am working on another mini kit with a fall theme that I shall get out to you soon – within the next few days.
 I hope that you will subscribe to the blog so that you get notice of new downloads.